SOAR Analysis Template for Strategic Planning

 Aspirations

 Perhaps more than any other quadrant, the Aspiration quadrant is the heart of a SOAR framework.
-Here, you determine your aspirations for the future.
-These aspirations are built on the Strengths quadrant.
+Here, you determine your aspirations for the future built on the Strengths quadrant.

-Note, though, that aspirations differ from your company’s overall vision.
-While the company vision might be long-term, aspirations are usually shorter.
-For example, the company might aim to be the most prominent ecommerce store globally, but the aspiration might be first to become the biggest ecommerce store in the state.
+Aspirations differ from your company’s vision.
+While the company vision may be long-term, aspirations are short-term.
+For example, the company may aim to be the most prominent ecommerce store globally, but an aspiration may be to first become the biggest ecommerce store in the state.

 What do we want to stand for?